bstaton1/esc-qual-ms-analysis/0-functions/README.md

 ### `prep_samples.R`

-Contains a function that calculates average parameter values to use for equilibrium calculations.
+Contains a function that calculates average parameter values to use for equilibrium calculations for all posterior samples from a model fit.
 Requires a time period be provided, and averages are calculated and returned for each posterior sample.
-Quantities include: alpha, beta, sigma_R, phi, vulnerability (by age/sex/mesh size), probability of return (by age/sex), and reproductive units (produced by each individual by age/sex)
+Quantities include: alpha, beta, sigma_R, phi, selectivity (by age/sex/mesh size), probability of return (by age/sex), and reproductive units (produced by each individual by age/sex)

 ### `print_mcmc_start_message.R`